Rhyd-Lewis/GCol/docs/demo/Demo.rst

-As noted earlier, a face coloring is an assignment of colors to each face in a `planar embedding <https://en.wikipedia.org/wiki/Planar_graph>`__ so all pairs of adjacent faces have different colors.
+As noted earlier, a face coloring is an assignment of colors to each face in a `planar embedding <https://en.wikipedia.org/wiki/Planar_graph>`__ so that all pairs of adjacent faces have different colors.
 Since non-planar graphs do not have planar embeddings, the following routines are only suitable for planar graphs.
 Planar graphs featuring
 `bridges <https://en.wikipedia.org/wiki/Bridge_(graph_theory)>`__ are
 also disallowed, as these give faces that are adjacent to themselves.
 In the ``gcol`` library, face colorings of an embedding are determined by